A Simple Family Finance System for Canadians (No Budget Needed)

 Treating them as future obligations—not surprises—helps explain why liquidity matters and why short-term savings often take priority over investing during certain parts of the year.

 This isn’t about pessimism.
-It’s about acknowledging how family cash flow actually works.
+It reflects how family cash flow actually works.

-2. Stability — Emergency Buffers & Cash Flow
+2. Stability: Emergency Buffers and Cash Flow Smoothing

 Before optimizing returns, families need stability.